-If this sounds a familiar problem for you, then HeatingSave is perfect for your building.
+If this sounds like a familiar problem for you, then the HeatingSave BEMS is perfect for your building.
 Firstly, you can set HeatingSave to get the temperature right so people don’t feel too hot or cold.
 Secondly, the employee interaction device allows employees to request temperature changes, but allow the "heat loss algorithm" to do this in the most efficient manner – keeping the employee at the right comfort temperature - and saving money. (plus CO2 emissions too).
 The HeatingSave controller is tamperproof with password protection to the settings and a separate password for the supervisor function.

-HeatingSave has a number of features to prevent employees from adjusting the heating controls and leaving them in setting that can waste fuel.
+HeatingSave has a number of features to prevent employees from adjusting the heating controls and leaving them in a setting that can waste fuel.
 The keypad and display on the front of the controller has two levels of password protection.
-These passwords can be changed by authorized personnel locally or centrally using the PC software.
+These passwords can be changed by authorized personnel locally or centrally using the software.
 The password programming meets the requirements laid down by the Carbon Trust.

 Quite genuinely employees need to have a method by which they can request the heating within a zone to be changed if they feel too hot or too cold.
 The important point here is that this needs to be a self correcting situation so that if employees feel too hot after requesting the raising of the temperature, they do not resort to opening the window to cool down.
 HeatingSave manages this situation by firstly getting the temperature right so people don’t feel too hot or cold.
 If employees do feel too cold, they can hit a button to increase the room temperature.
 The heating will be turned up for a while BUT will then automatically turn back – keeping the employee at the right comfort temperature - and saving the employer on their fuel bill.